-Ultrasensitive detection of lung cancer-associated miRNAs by multiple primers-mediated rolling circle amplification coupled with a graphene oxide fluorescence-based (MPRCA-GO) sensor
+Ultrasensitive detection of lung cancer-associated miRNAs by multiple primer-mediated rolling circle amplification coupled with a graphene oxide fluorescence-based (MPRCA-GO) sensor†

-- This article is part of the themed collection: Analyst Emerging Investigators
+- This article is part of the themed collections: Bioanalytical tools for enabling precision medicine and Analyst Emerging Investigators